-Dublin City Council will work with the relevant internal and external stakeholders, along with community organisations to support and facilitate clean-ups of waterways and beach cleanups in the City.
-Dublin City Council will continue to support and work with businesses around the docklands to collect litter removed from the River Liffey and seek to form partnerships with other groups engaged in similar initiatives.
+- Dublin City Council will work with the relevant internal and external stakeholders, along with community organisations to support and facilitate clean-ups of waterways and beach cleanups in the City. - Dublin City Council will consider the issue of provision of litter bins in proximity to waterways. - Dublin City Council will continue to support and work with businesses around the docklands to collect litter removed from the River Liffey and seek to form partnerships with other groups engaged in similar initiatives.